mkojoa/api-client-console-dotnet/ReadMe.txt

 ﻿
-## About Revenue Api Client
+## About Api Client

-Revenue Api Client is a console application that allows client-to-client flow communication.
+ Api Client is a console application that allows client-to-client flow communication.
 ..............................

 ## PROJECT DEPENDENCIES